 Northern Data North American headquarters

-The German company Northern Data will build its North American headquarters at the MidAmerica Industrial Park in Pryor, Oklahoma.
+The German company Northern Data claimed it would build its North American headquarters at the MidAmerica Industrial Park in Pryor, Oklahoma, but the plug has been pulled on the project.
 (Provided)

 The German tech company Northern Data will be investing about $270 million to establish a 100-acre North American headquarters at the MidAmerica Industrial Park in Pryor, Oklahoma.